georgebid/georgebid/README.md

 ### Hi there 👋

-she/her
+- I'm a Junior BE Developer @ true in Bristol.
+Predominantly working in C# & Typescript, using Playwright & Umbraco.
-Junior BE Developer @ true in Bristol.
-Mainly working in C# & Typescript, using Playwright & Umbraco.
+- I'm also part of the Umbraco Core Collaborators community team.

 [![An image of @georgebid's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/georgebid)](https://holopin.io/@georgebid)